Police Oversight Committee - UTDPP1114

 - As appropriate, advise the president and UTDPD on the most effective strategies for communication and engagement that promotes a strong relationship between UTDPD and the university community

 - As appropriate, review, in consultation with subject-matter experts, the most effective strategies for implementing researched-based best-practices in policing, and

 - Prepare an annual report to the president to include a summary of the matters on which the committee focused, conclusions reached, and recommendations for consideration by the president.
 The report may include matters that are recommended to be continued for consideration by the committee appointed for the following academic year.

 - At the discretion of the committee but no fewer than two times per year, invite all members of the UTD community to attend committee meetings and participate in a public comment and question period.

 The committee shall consist of 11 voting members appointed to two-year, staggered terms.
 Membership shall consist of two tenure-track faculty members, one of whom must be tenured, and one non-tenure system faculty member appointed by the Committee on Committees, three staff members appointed by the Staff Council, two undergraduate students appointed by Student Government, and one graduate student appointed by the Graduate Student Assembly.
-In addition, the Vice President for Diversity and Community Engagement and the Dean of Students shall serve as ex-officio, voting members.
+In addition, the Vice President for Diversity Equity and Inclusion and the Dean of Students shall serve as ex-officio, voting members.
 The Chief of Police, Assistant Chief of Police, University Attorney, and Senior Director of Institutional Equity and Title IX shall serve as exofficio, non-voting members.
 The Vice President and Chief of Staff shall serve as the Responsible University Official (RUO) and shall not have a vote.
 The chair of the committee shall be appointed by the Committee on Committees at the beginning of each academic year from among the appointed faculty members.